 About Greenwood Bean

 Our self-service coffee stand is open daily from 9 am until dark (when the weather cooperates)!
-Visit us at 286 Howe Hill Road in Greenwood, Maine to pick up freshly roasted coffee beans, available ground upon request.
+Visit us at 286 Howe Hill Road in Greenwood, Maine (just before Mt.
+Abram) to pick up freshly roasted whole bean or ground coffee.

 Frequently Asked Questions